Last updated on February 26th, 2021 at 10:41 am

 Investors’ Relief (IR)

-It is possible for someone who is an unpaid director or shareholder in a company to satisfy both the ER and IR qualifying criteria.
-If you are likely to exhaust the £10m ER (or IR) limits, it’s worth structuring your investments to qualify for both reliefs – this gives you the opportunity to pay 10% CGT on £20m of lifetime capital gains (or £40m if you include your spouse/civil partner).
+It is possible for someone who is an unpaid director or shareholder in a company to satisfy both the Business Asset Disposal Relief and IR qualifying criteria.
+If you are likely to exhaust the £10m Business Asset Disposal Relief (or IR) limits, it’s worth structuring your investments to qualify for both reliefs – this gives you the opportunity to pay 10% CGT on £20m of lifetime capital gains (or £40m if you include your spouse/civil partner).

 You can read more information about IR here.

-The rules surrounding ER are complicated and there may be other conditions to check or pitfalls to avoid in order to make sure you qualify.
+The rules surrounding Business Asset Disposal Relief are complicated and there may be other conditions to check or pitfalls to avoid in order to make sure you qualify.

-Jonathan Lea Network can help you claim ER, as well as assisting with other areas of selling a business.
+Jonathan Lea Network can help you claim Business Asset Disposal Relief, as well as assisting with other areas of selling a business.

 For all new clients, we offer a no cost no obligation call of up to 20 minutes to first discuss your matter and requirements before confirming a scope of work and quote.
 This can be arranged by sending your details together with an overview of your matter through our contact form.